marc-hanheide/mcp-prompt-templates/templates/meeting_analysis/template.md

 - Highlight areas needing further discussion or clarification

 ## 5. Individual Contributions
-- Summarize key points made by each participant
+- Summarise key points made by each participant
 - Note any commitments or responsibilities taken on
 - Highlight expertise or insights shared